jossgamerYT156/jossgamerYT156/README.md

-USER HAS BEEN: Retired
+USER HAS BEEN: Reassigned to "J-Lang development"

-Reason: B\*tch can't code shit.
+State: active